zayaanali/recommended-topics-tool/documents/results.md

 ---
 Overall, we were able to complete most of the goals we set out to, however we ran into some issues with the output of one of our algorithms
 #### Leading Question
 Our goal with the project was to create a recommendation tool that would output related topics given two inputted Wikipedia page titles.
 We were able to create the recommendation tool and generated resonably meaningful results (see "Example Results").

+However, we were not able to use the strongly connected components algorithm to create a second recommendation tool taking in only one input like we'd hoped.
+The entire graph ended up being one large strongly connected component, showing the highly-interconnected nature of Wikipedia articles.
+Therefore, strongly connected components were not meaningful when trying to find related articles.
 #### Our deliverables
    * Our makefiles run as expected
    * We properly read in our wikipedia set and built a graph based on it